Errementari: Plot

 The villagers find Sartael and Ortiz orders Patxi tortured until he returns the gold.
-Once alone with Sartael, Ortiz reveals he is actually Sartael’s superior from Hell, the demon Alastor.
-Alastor reveals that Sartael has been demoted for failing to return to Hell with Patxi's soul.
+Once alone with Sartael, Ortiz that reveals he is actually Sartael’s superior from Hell, the demon Alastor.
+Alastor reveals that Sartael has been demoted for failing to return to Hell with Patxi’s soul.
 Alastor orders Patxi be hanged so he can collect his soul instead.
 The villagers, driven to religious hysteria, set fire to the forge.
 Sartael makes a deal with Usue to search for her mother in Hell if Usue frees him and rings the golden bell.
-Usue rings the bell causing Ortiz to reveal his demon face.
-The two men hanging Patxi flee, dropping Patxi to the floor.
+Usue rings the bell, causing Ortiz to reveal his demon face.
+The two men hanging Patxi do flee, dropping Patxi to the floor.
 Usue frees Sartael but he is captured by the villagers.
 The priest slaps Usue for freeing Sartael and insults her mother, so Usue makes a deal with Alastor: her soul in exchange for being taken to her mother in Hell.
-Alastor agrees and kills her.
+Alastor agrees to this and kills her.

-Grief stricken, Patxi agrees to let Sartael take him to Hell in exchange for saving Usue.
+Grief-stricken, Patxi agrees to let Sartael take him to Hell in exchange for saving Usue.
 Sartael agrees as he wants revenge against Alastor, but remarks that Patxi will need more than his small golden bell to survive Hell.
-Patxi reveals the giant bell he forged for the church is made from the very gold Ortiz was looking for.
+Patxi reveals that the giant bell that he forged for the church is made from the very gold Ortiz was looking for.
 Sartael kills Patxi with his pitchfork, taking them both to the gates of Hell where thousands of damned souls are waiting to enter.
 Patxi finds Usue and fends off the demons guarding the gate.
 Alastor attacks Patxi but Usue throws Patxi’s jar of chickpeas at Alastor who is forced to try to count them.
-With Alastor’s defeat the gates begin to close.
+With Alastor’s defeat, the gates begin to close.
 Patxi sends Usue back with Sartael while he decides to remain in Hell to search for Maite.

 Usue wakes up back on earth.
 Sartael, grateful that Usue saved him from his cage, declares to the villagers that Usue was rejected from Hell because she is a true Saint and should be treated with respect.
 As the villagers gather around Usue, Sartael transforms into a young man and makes his way to the next town.
-On the way Sartael is picked by a man traveling by cart and begins to tell him the tale of The Blacksmith, a man so ruthless and cruel that even the Devil himself came to fear and respect him.
+On the way, Sartael is picked by a man travelling by cart and begins to tell him the tale of The Blacksmith, a man so ruthless and cruel that even the Devil himself came to fear and respect him.

 In Hell, Patxi forces the gates of Hell open as he begins to search for his wife with his hammer and the golden bell on his back.

 Cast

 Production

 The film was produced by Kinoskopik Film Produktion, Pokeepsie Films, Gariza Films, Nadie es Perfecto, Ikusgarri Films and The Project.
-It was shot in the by and large extinct Alavese dialect of Basque.
+It was shot in the extinct Alavese dialect of Basque.